laurenhrv/Laser-Bug-Fix/README.md

 # Laser-Bug-Fix
-Connecting an Arduino to Slack API using Involt.
+Connecting an Arduino Laser-Detector to Slack API using Involt.

 Step-by-Step
 First, download INVOLT from this URL: